MonolithProjects/ansible-hashicorp_tools/README.md

 ## Requirements

-- Since the binaries are distributed inside of a Zip file, the role will install `unzip` if it's not already on the system.
+- Since the binaries are distributed inside of a Zip file, the role will automatically install `unzip` if it's not already on the system.

+- In case you install `vagrant`, the role will automatically install `fuse` or `libfuse2` (depending on the packiging tool you system is using)

 ## Role Variables